cdsittampalam/documentation/docs/Partner API.md

 Custody groups cannot be modified.
 :::

-A fund also includes a threshold that determines how many custodian signatures from custody group members that are needed for the asset movement to take place.
+A fund also includes a 'threshold' that determines how many custodian signatures from custody group members that are needed for the asset movement to take place.
 Each fund you create also includes one or more assets.

 This examples includes the `custodygroup_withdraw` group with a `threshold` of 1 that contains 1 `member`.
 There is the `custodygroup_tx` group that also has a `threshold` of 1 with 1 `member`.
 This example fund contains `BTC-TESTNET`.